Katyy123/so_long/README.md

 # so_long
 So_long project of 42 school.
+This project is a small 2D game.